MCT-master/MCT4024-MCT4025/introduction-to-webpd/README.md

 However, you might want to change something in the PD patch without having to rebuild all the HTML and javascript from scratch every time.
 For this, I recommend the following workflow to update an existing project:

-1. Update your pure data patch
+1. Update your pure data patch.
-2. Upload to WebPD online compiler: https://sebpiq.github.io/WebPd_website/?target=app&build=1
+2. Upload to WebPD online compiler.
 3. Download the contents.
 4. Replace the existing "patch.js" with the new "patch.js".
 5. Only take note of the new PD parameters (nodeID, portletID, message) at the bottom of the new "index.html".